Afsaneh-Karami/Neural-Networks-and-Deep-Learning/Car detection with YOLO  algorithm/README.md

 This will remove all boxes that have a large overlap with the selected boxes.
 Only the "best" boxes remain.<br />
 Tensorflow used build-in function non_max_suppression to calculate all the above mentioned stages itself.
 This function get the list of indices corresponding to boxes that keep.<br />
 * tf.image.non_max_suppression(boxes,scores,max_output_size,iou_threshold=0.5, name=None)
-Gahther function show the indices of refrence matrix
+Gahther function show the value of the indices in refrence matrix:
 * keras.gather( reference,indices)